fopor/gromacs-mo833a/experiments/ativ-7-exp-1/README.md

 | cluster-t2.micro-8x | A cluster with eight t2.micro machines |

-To start a cluster, run:` $ clapp cluster start cluster-t2.micro-2x`.
+To start a cluster, run:

+`$ clapp cluster start cluster-t2.micro-2x`

-Then, add the cluster to the Gromacs grup using ` $ clapp cluster group cluster-0 gromacs`
+Then, add the cluster to the Gromacs grup using:

+`$ clapp cluster group cluster-0 gromacs`

 ## Results
 The table below contains the time needed to run a paramount iteration on each configuration.
 The collected data can be found [here](https://docs.google.com/spreadsheets/d/1nlMd-0aVXRfoBHESskhAPq6645uriQ0X9uXUaXU6Jio/edit?usp=sharing).